-The Issuer may issue Notes under the Programme where the use of proceeds is specified in the applicable Final Terms to be for the financing and/or refinancing of specified "green", "social" or "sustainability" projects of the Issuer or any of its subsidiaries, in accordance with the applicable ESG Framework (as defined below) in such case shall be set out in item 4(i) of Part B (Reasons for the offer) of the applicable Final Terms (any Notes which have such a specified use of proceeds are referred to as "ESG Bonds").
+The Issuer may issue Notes under the Programme where the use of proceeds is specified in the applicable Final Terms to be for the financing of specified "green", "social" or "sustainability" projects, in accordance with the ESG Framework (as defined below), including any applicable Sub-Framework (as defined below), in such case shall be set out in item 4(i) of Part B (Reasons for the offer) of the applicable Final Terms (any Notes which have such a specified use of proceeds are referred to as "ESG Bonds").

-As described in the applicable Final Terms, the Issuer intends to allocate an amount equal to the net proceeds from any issue of ESG Bonds to advance loans to BNG's customers on a targeted basis for the purposes of the financing and/or refinancing by such customers of applicable assets, projects and expenditures with a positive sustainability impact, which may include sustainable, environmental, green and/or social projects (together, "Eligible Sustainable Projects"), in line with any sustainability framework(s) that BNG may publish from time to time ("ESG Framework"), and/or which the Issuer expects will substantially adhere to the Green Bond Principles, the Social Bond Principles and/or the Sustainability Bond Guidelines (as applicable) as published by the International Capital Markets Association (ICMA) from time to time (together, the "ICMA Principles").
+As described in the applicable Final Terms, the Issuer intends to allocate an amount equal to the net proceeds from any issue of ESG Bonds to advance loans to BNG's customers on a targeted basis for the purposes of the financing and/or refinancing by such customers of applicable assets, projects and expenditures with a positive sustainability impact, which may include sustainable, environmental, green and/or social projects (together, "Eligible Sustainable Projects"), in line with BNG's Sustainable Finance Framework dated October 2021, including the sub-framework with respect to SDG-linked loans to municipalities ("Sub-Framework I") and the sub-framework with respect to SDG-linked loans to social housing associations ("Sub-Framework I") together with Sub-Framework I, the "Sub-Frameworks" and each a "Sub-Framework") contained therein, as amended or superseded from time to time ("ESG Framework"), and/or which the Issuer expects will substantially adhere to the Green Bond Principles, the

+Social Bond Principles and/or the Sustainability Bond Guidelines (as applicable) as published by the International Capital Markets Association (ICMA) from time to time (together, the "ICMA Principles").